 Safety tips for every LGBT+ traveler in Berlin

 According to the Spartacus Gay Travel Index, Germany ranks among the top 15 LGBT-friendly nations worldwide.
-It is known as an especially welcoming and gay-friendly country, particularly in the larger cities.
+It is known as an incredibly welcoming and gay-friendly country, particularly in the larger cities.
 LGBTQ+ visitors looking for welcoming destinations should visit Berlin, Munich, Hamburg, Frankfurt, and Cologne, as these are considered Germany’s most significant and gay-friendliest cities.

 Photo credits: